SCRT-HQ/PSProfile/README.md

 Add-PSProfileScriptPath ~\PowerShell\Profile\FunTools.ps1 -Save
 ```

+This adds the script specified to `$PSProfile.ScriptPaths`.
+Any scripts here will be invoked during PSProfile load.
+Include the `-Invoke` switch to also invoke the script immediately without needing to reload your session or re-import PSProfile.

+***

-More info / tips here soon!
-View the [PSProfile wiki](https://github.com/scrthq/PSProfile/wiki) for full function help and other topics.
+_More info / tips here soon!
+View the [PSProfile wiki](https://github.com/scrthq/PSProfile/wiki) for full function help and other topics._